Contents

 Too Much Light.

-Professional skylight installation with a credible business goes a long way toward making sure that your skylight will stay dry and leak-free.
-However as openings in the roof, skylights will always have the potential for leaking.
+Expert skylight installation with a trusted business goes a long way towards making sure that your skylight will remain dry and leak-free.
+However as openings in the roof, skylights will constantly have the capacity for leaking.

 Skylight Cost Factors.

-Many standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the rate.
-If your roof opening does not fit one of the below sizes, expect to pay at least 25% more for the unit than the next-closest requirement choice on this list.
+A lot of standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the higher the rate.
+If your roof opening does not fit one of the listed below sizes, expect to pay at least 25% more for the unit than the next-closest requirement choice on this list.

 Size (Width by Height) Price.